-As an admin for the Polish Genealogy group, I often get messages from group members asking for recommendations for researchers, and I’m happy to share my experiences with you.
+As an admin for the Galicia Family History Group, I often get messages from group members asking for recommendations for researchers, and I’m happy to share my experiences with you.
 There are also plenty of other group members who have used professional researchers, so ask around, send a message to one of the group admins, or request references from any researchers you’re considering.

 2. Determine the scope and budget for the project.

 Personally, I’m happy if my researcher finds the records of interest, uploads the images to a site like DropBox so I can access them, gives me a report on exactly what books and ranges of years were researched, and I’ll take it from there.
 But others are looking for a completely documented family tree, including a GEDCOM and a more detailed research report, including full translations of all the records.
 Obviously, the more work you need your researcher to do, the greater the cost, so bear that in mind as well.